chris-wei-17/Code-Samples/README.md

 This repo is a collection of code samples from various projects I have recently completed

-Enhanced feature tracking reasearch:  Work from the development of an active and optimized algorithm for visual-inertial navigation
+Enhanced feature tracking reasearch:  Work from the development of an active and optimized algorithm for visual-inertial navigation.

 ---- Click preview to view video ----